FoggyRocket/weather-challenge/README.md

     ```
 <!-- USAGE EXAMPLES -->
 ## Usage
-You can write in the input any city, it will search it and a list of the weather for the following 7 days in that place will be shown
+You can write in the input any city, and it will search it and a list of the weather for the following 7 days in that place will be shown